Fueling a Sustainable Future in Low-Power AI through Nanoelectronics Innovation

 PDF Cite

 (2022).
 Deep learning acceleration in 14nm CMOS compatible ReRAM array: device, material and algorithm co-optimization.
-In IEEE International Electron Devices Meeting 2022.
+In IEEE International Electron Devices Meeting (IEDM) 2022.

 PDF Cite